-The precise amount to be returned to Shareholders under the Capital Returns cannot be specified at this time as:
+The precise amount to be returned to Shareholders under the Final Capital Return cannot be specified at this time as:

-- 1. Payment of the Capital Returns will be dependent on receipt of redemption monies on maturity and/or call of Debt Instruments.
-The Company has no reason to believe that any of the issuers of the Debt Instruments will default in their redemption obligations or will decline to call the Debt Instruments early when permitted.
-However, if default occurs or an early call is not made, the Company will not receive the funds necessary to undertake the Capital Returns. - 2.
+- 1. Payment of the Final Capital Return will be dependent on receipt of redemption monies on maturity and/or call of Debt Instruments.
+The Company has no reason to believe that any of the issuers of the Debt Instruments will default in their redemption obligations.
+However, if default occurs, the Company will not receive the funds necessary to undertake the Final Capital Return. - 2.
 The Corporations Act provides that a capital return may only be undertaken with the prior approval of Shareholders if the return: - (a) is fair and reasonable to Shareholders of the Company as a whole; and - (b) the return does not materially prejudice the ability of the Company to pay its creditors.